– Maintain an inclusive and positive learning environment

 We will provide coffee, tea, and light snacks for you throughout the day.

-Class will be at Cayuta Sun in Cayutaville, NY.
-This is the home of Michael Burns and Kelly Dietz, as well as the Finger Lakes Permaculture Institute.
+Class will be at Cayuta Sun Farm in Cayutaville, NY.
+This is also the home of FLPCI instructor Michael Burns and his wife, Kelly Dietz.
 We ask that all be aware of respecting the privacy of our hosts.
 Learn more at the Cayuta Sun website.